rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 Allowing deletion of versions would make fulfilling that goal impossible.
 However, there is no limit to the number of versions of a crate you can publish.

-Let's run the `cargo publish` command again.
+Let’s run the `cargo publish` command again.
 It should succeed now:

 ```text
 $ cargo publish